ykwei7/WenMoon-Journey/README.md

 For this milestone, we launched our application using HeroKu and updated the following features:

 Frontend
-a.
-Improved user interface of website
+- Improved user interface of website
-b.
-Added a searchbar feature to search for specific stock tickers
+- Added a searchbar feature to search for specific stock tickers
-c.
-Added a sorting feature to sort for different categories
+- Added a sorting feature to sort for different categories
-d.
-Added color indicators for rising and dropping stock prices
+- Added color indicators for rising and dropping stock prices

 Backend
-a.
-Scraped for closing and opening stock prices
+- Scraped for closing and opening stock prices
-b.
-Added more training data for sentiment analysis
+- Added more training data for sentiment analysis
-c.
-Added a testing feature for a more accurate model
+- Added a testing feature for a more accurate model

 ## Tech Stack
 1. Reddit API (For backend web scraping)